 - Each month a number of eggs are present in follicles and are able to be stimulated for maturation and ovulation.
 We’ll call these follicles runners.

 - In a normal menstrual cycle, the hypothalamus, pituitary, and ovary interact together to stimulate one follicle (and the egg inside it) to grow and mature.

 - That follicle (runner) will make it to ovulation (the finish line).
 The runners that didn’t get stimulated are degraded in a process known as atresia.

 - Next month, there is a whole new group of runners, and these monthly “races” will continue until menopause.

 - In women with PCOS, there are many more runners than usual in the monthly race for ovulation, but they never reach the finish line (ovulate), so there is no winner.

 - In other words, there are a lot of follicles, but they are not maturing properly and not releasing an egg.
 As women get older, the number of runners decreases, and so do their chances of pregnancy.

 Why do some women get polycystic ovarian syndrome and others don’t?

-We know genetics play a large role in who develops PCOS – first degree relatives of women with PCOS (mothers and sisters) have up to a 30-50 percent chance of developing the condition.
+We know genetics play a large role in who develops polycystic ovary syndrome.
+First-degree relatives of women with PCOS (mothers and sisters) have up to a 30-50% chance of developing the condition.

 There are also others theories about the cause of PCOS, such as the effect of the in utero environment on the risk of developing PCOS later in life.
 In utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.